 First, the phone went crazy.
 Then my mailbox started filling up.
-What my e-mail inbox would have looked like—had there been e-mail in the fall of 1981—doesn’t even bear thinking about.
+I can only imagine what my inbox would have looked like if email had existed back in 1981.

 I was a student in my early twenties; I had worked on my first novel throughout the seven years I had spent at the university.
 I had yet to finish my thesis and sit for my final exams.
 I had run out of money many times over, both my own and my boyfriend’s.

 We had to move about once a year, as the apartments were sold out from under us.
 Pick nearly any building on some streets there, and I’ve probably lived in it at some point.
 The final version of Sonia O. Was Here was written in three different apartments.